aicis/fresco/doc/source/quickstart.rst

 A Simple Example
 ----------------

-In this example we will explore the effort required to use the FRESCO framework in your own application.
+In this example we demonstrate how to use the FRESCO framework in your own application.
 FRESCO is a flexible framework intended to be used in your own software stack, so start by adding the dependency to fresco in your own project.

 This example is based on the ``DistanceDemo`` class implementing the **Distance** demo outlined above.
 However, essentially any FRESCO application could be substituted for ``DistanceDemo`` in the